markwh245/rapt0r/README.md

 <hr>

 <p>
 Rapt0r is a web application fuzzer.
 It is possible to analyze subdomains, directories and web crawler on targets.
+Rapt0r uses a user agent randomization mode.
 </p>

 [![asciicast](https://asciinema.org/a/14.png)](https://asciinema.org/a/326342)